 “Dragonfire” is the last adventure of the twentyfourth season of “Doctor Who” classic series which aired in 1987.
-It’s a three parts adventure written by Ian Briggs and directed by Chris Clough.
+It follows “Delta and the Bannermen” and it’s a three parts adventure written by Ian Briggs and directed by Chris Clough.

 The Seventh Doctor (Sylvester McCoy) and Mel (Bonnie Langford) arrive on Iceworld, a colony on the dark side of the planet Svartos.
 The colony is governed by Kane, whose body temperature is so low that he has just to touch a normal person to kill her.
 Kane buys people to make them his servants in preparation for his plan.